akshay-sihag/brevo-bulk-sms-sending-python-script/TESTING_GUIDE.md

 - ✅ Verify your Brevo account is active
 - ✅ Check you have SMS credits in Brevo
 - ✅ Sender name should be max 11 characters

+### Sender Name Not Showing (Phone Number Instead)
+**Problem:** SMS arrives from a phone number instead of your sender name (e.g., "AHC")

+**Solution:**
+- ✅ Enable "Add [STOP CODE] to preserve sender name" checkbox
+- ✅ This is **critical for India (+91)** and some other routes
+- ✅ The checkbox is enabled by default - keep it checked!
+- ✅ Brevo will replace [STOP CODE] with an unsubscribe code
+- ✅ Your sender name will appear instead of a random number

+**Why this happens:**
+According to Brevo's documentation, marketing SMS on some routes (especially India) will use a short code phone number instead of your sender name unless you include [STOP CODE] for opt-out compliance.

 ### SMS Not Received
 - ✅ Check if status shows "✅ Sent" (not "❌ Failed")